patlux/dotfiles/README.md

 | `capslock` mapped to `esc`           | Easier access to `esc`                                            |
 | `esc` mapped to `^`                  | Easier to enter something like `^g` :)                            |

+Use the [online tool](https://hidutil-generator.netlify.app) to generate the json.

 ## Others

 ### Adblock